 While there is some wisdom in adding essays to make the test harder, I have seen people online seeking help with ISSA essay test questions.
 On the plus side, the people who cheat, probably will not be in the industry very long after they are only cheating themselves and discover that getting certified was the easy part.
 Getting clients – and keeping them – is the hard part.

 In the world of fitness and personal training, there is often a “my cert is better than your cert” mentality when it comes to gyms and which certification they accept.
-Trainers also sometimes feel that whatever organization they are certified is the best also.
-I think a lot of this thinking is short sighted because it often gives into word of mouth and which organization is better at marketing themselves.
-For example, as I write these words the NASM actually has a 30 minute TV infomercial extolling the virtues of their organization (see that review for more information).
+Trainers also sometimes feel whatever organization they are certified is the best also.
+I think this is short sighted because it often gives into word of mouth.
+The organization which is better at marketing is often seen as best.
+For example, at one time NASM actually had 30 minute TV infomercial extolling the virtues of their organization.

 As I pointed out in my guide on how to be a personal trainer, I think the best first step is to ask local gyms for a list of certifications that they accept.
 Once you have that, see if any online certs listed?
 If they are, great.
 If not, then check if online personal trainer certs are accepted at any other local gyms.